 Bushey Museum and Art Gallery committed its support to Art UK early in 2015 and as such is an Art UK Founder Partner, withone of the first 200 collections to join Art UK.
 The Art UK website includes images of over 1000 Bushey Museum collection of paintings.

 Bushey's social history is illustrated in galleries on the ground floor and has a changing programme of temporary exhibitions throughout the year.
 The Local Studies Centre contains a wealth of documentary material of interest to students of local history relating to Bushey.
-Please see the website for details and for information on booking a visit.
+Please see their website for details and for information on booking a visit.

 The Education Service offers schools a programme of sessions using the valuable educational resource provided by the Museum collections and displays.
 Sessions link with KS 1 and KS 2 of the National Curriculum to help you in its delivery.
 The Learning Officer and a team of retired highly qualified and enthusiastic teachers deliver the sessions.
 Please see the website for more information.